lsst-ts/ts_scriptqueue/doc/ts_scriptqueue/index.rst

 Classes
 =======

-The primary classes in scriptloader are:
+The primary classes in ts_scriptqueue are:

 * `BaseScript` base class for Python SAL scripts.
 * `ScriptQueue`: a `Commandable SAL Component`_ (CSC) to queue and run SAL scripts.